nagasudhirpulla/taming_python/blog/skills/ftp_local_setup.md

 <hr/>

-In this post we will try to setup a local ftp server using IIS and Filezilla server and ftp client using WinSCP
+In this post we will try to setup a local ftp server using IIS or Filezilla server and ftp client using WinSCP

 ![DBeaver_demo](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/DBeaver_demo.png)